complyue/tour/README.md

   > An _event_ is a consistent (not necessarily atomic) piece of data, encapsulating the information of something just happend in one place, and sent to another place for its consequences to be realized there. _Event_ is conceptually coherent to _Algebraic Data Type_ in mathematics as well as a functional programming language, but it's not practical to be a mechanical utility in a procedural langauge like Đ. So _event_ stays conceptual in Đ the language.

-  > Anyhow the _event_ abstraction will greatly simplify and decouple the complexity, at least degrade the problem to be solvable by *Citizen Devloper*s.
+  > Anyhow the _event_ abstraction will greatly simplify and decouple the complexity, at least degrade the problem to be solvable by *Citizen Developer*s.

 - To be directly usable by users of all roles in the organization, especially stake-holders of the business